Let's start with Audio Soundbites 14 and go in order from there.

 It's a strategy that cuts both ways.

-The New York Senator and her husband, the former President Bill Clinton, it says here, constantly remind voters of the nation's economic prosperity of the 90s, compared to like what today.
+The New York senator and her husband, the former President Bill Clinton, it says here, constantly remind voters of the nation's economic prosperity of the 90s compared to like what today and also of his record on the environment, college aid, and family medical leave.

 Press releases from the campaign often include sentences that start under the Clinton administration.

-Uh San Francisco blogger made it clear to Senator Clinton during the yearly whatever, the Cook Fringe Convention, that he asked, or when he Asked whether she would support or repeal four major pieces of legislation enacted during the Clinton administration: the Defense of Marriage Act, the Telecommunications Act, NAFTA, and welfare reform.
+A San Francisco blogger made it clear to Senator Clinton during the yearly, whatever, the Kook Fringe Convention, that he asked, or when he asked, whether she would support or repeal four major pieces of legislation enacted during the Clinton administration.

 All four laws are unpopular with liberal voters who historically dominate Democrat primaries and caucuses.

-Everything's unhappy with these people.
+Everything's unhappy with these people or unpopular.

 Everything's unpopular.